 Isn’t it funny how we can place our whole life on a little metal slab that fits into our pocket?
 Mobile phones have come a long way from having to carry them around in a briefcase, now with the ability to do… well, anything we want really.
-From paying in shops, tracking our health, socialising, coding, teaching to taking photos, storing music, buying online, web browsing and banking.
+From paying in shops, tracking our health, socializing, coding, teaching to taking photos, storing music, buying online, web browsing, and banking.
 Mobile phones are at a point where we can truly say we’re living in the future which is why most people can’t go anywhere without them.
 Unfortunately, this means that it is a nightmare when they accidentally get broken.
 Luckily, it’s easier than ever to find a mobile iphone repair specialist to help you get your phone up and running again.
 This can even extend to a complete restoration if your phone has sustained heavy damages.

 Along with all the fantastic features that smartphones come with, there’s also the dark side to being able to do so much.
 For starters, your phone can be attacked by viruses that can cause serious damage, necessitating the assistance of professionals skilled in personal property restoration in Denver or wherever you live.
 Nevertheless, in most cases, they hold more personal and sensitive information than our laptops and wallets, and as phones get smarter, so do the people who want to hack them and steal your information.

 To stop that from happening and to make sure your phone is as secure as it can be, we’ve compiled this list of the best things you can do to stay safe.

 Downloading apps from untrusted sources and not from the App Store or Google Play Store opens a window of opportunity for sensitive data to be exposed.
 Official app providers regulate the apps they allow to be put up for sale on their platforms, but these untrusted sources may not.
 Therefore, you need to be very careful.
 There are some jailbreaking tools, such as checkra1n jailbreak, which can be trusted more than others, so do your research.

 Use the inbuilt passcode feature